Deutsche Boerse CEO says consolidation is inevitable

-LUXEMBOURG Deutsche Boerse DB1Gne.DE Chief Executive Reto Francioni signaled that he would continue to look out for consolidation opportunities even if the European Commission blocks the planned takeover of NYSE Euronext NYX.N.
+LUXEMBOURG Deutsche Boerse DB1Gne.DE Chief Executive Reto Francioni signalled that he would continue to look out for consolidation opportunities even if the European Commission blocks the planned takeover of NYSE Euronext NYX.N.

 "Some people are asking why not confine ourselves to our home countries and serve the real economy," he told the Global Securities Financing conference in Luxembourg on Wednesday.